Our top pick in the best New Balance diabetic shoes is New Balance 928v3.

 10. Superfeet Premium Green

-The best New Balance insoles for diabetic feet have Abzorb technology which breaks up and drives off shock during foot landing until toe-off giving the runner soft and protective ride, arch shape features which move warm air out and cold air in, and extra deep heel cup which provides maximum support and natural shock absorption.
+The best New Balance insoles have Abzorb technology which breaks up and drives off shock during foot landing until toe-off giving the runner soft and protective ride, arch shape features which move warm air out and cold air in, and extra deep heel cup which provides maximum support and natural shock absorption.

 Be on a constant lookout for common foot problems caused by diabetes – these are discoloration, cuts in the skin, change of shape, painful sensation, and less sensitivity or numbness.
 This metabolic disorder makes a sensitive foot so having your feet checked by a health care provider or foot care specialist is important.
 If foot problems develop, see a health care professional immediately then have your feet checked at least once a year so you can note the do’s and don’ts.